Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Nash social welfare and spending restricted equilibrium

-\paragraph{The Gale demand systems} The demand systems of the market models in \cite{anari2018nash,garg2018approximating} do not exactly correspond to \eqref{prog:optimalBundle}.
-In \cite{garg2018approximating} one needs additional conditions on the agents being ``thrifty''; in \cite{anari2018nash} a ``utility market model'' is used.
+\paragraph{The Gale demand systems and NSW} The demand systems used in~\cite{anari2018nash,garg2018approximating} do not correspond to the demand system obtained by maximizing the utility function subject to the budget constraint~\eqref{prog:optimalBundle}.
+For capped linear utilities~\cite{garg2018approximating}, one needs additional condition that if an agent reaches their utility cap, then they will aim to minimize the money spent on achieving this level of utility.
+For SPLC utilities~\cite{anari2018nash}: intuitively, each agent has a \emph{utility price} for each good and the agent is maximizing their utility subject to the budget constraint with respect to the utility prices (the utility price is always at least the market price).
 In both cases, the total spending of the agents can be below their budgets.
-A natural unified way of capturing these equilibrium concepts is via {\em Gale demand systems}, defined as
+A natural unified way of capturing these equilibrium concepts is as follows.
+We require that at given prices $p$, agents maximize $\log u_i(x) - p^\top x $ instead of~\eqref{prog:optimalBundle}.
+That is, the right notion for the NSW problem seems to be Gale demand system, which we restate here.

-We call $b\log u(x)-p^\top x$ the {\em Gale objective function}.
-It is easy to verify using Lagrangian duality that if all $u_i$'s are concave functions, and the utility functions correspond to the Gale demand systems $D_i(p,b)=G^{u_i} (p, b)$, then the program~\eqref{eq:Eisenberg} always finds a market equilibrium; see~\cite{nesterov2018computation} for details.
-Moreover, if the utilities are homogenous of degree one, then this equilibrium coincides with the equilibrium for the ``standard'' demand systems given by~\eqref{prog:optimalBundle}.
-For general concave utility functions, the optimal bundles stay within the budget $b$ (that is, $p^\top x\le b$), but may not exhaust it.
-Finding a spending-restricted equilibrium for Gale demand systems appears to be the right setting for NSW; in fact, the concepts used by~\cite{anari2018nash} and~\cite{garg2018approximating} correspond to the Gale equilibrium in these settings, and moreover, these Gale demand systems admit the WGS property, see \ifEC Appendix\else Section\fi~\ref{section:BASPLC}.
-On contrary, the demand systems arising from the previously mentioned utility functions do not satisfy the WGS property in the usual setting~\eqref{prog:optimalBundle}.
+Thus, the algorithms in~\cite{anari2018nash,garg2018approximating} compute and round an (approximate) SR-equilibrium under Gale demand system to an approximate solution of the NSW problem.
+Interestingly, Gale demand systems arising from SPLC and capped additive utilities satisfy the WGS property as we will see in Section~\ref{section:BASPLC}.
+In contrast, the demand systems arising from SPLC and capped additive utilities in the usual setting~\eqref{prog:optimalBundle} do not satisfy the WGS property.

-We refer the reader to the paper by Nesterov and Shikhman~\cite{nesterov2018computation} on Gale demand systems as well as the more general concept of Fisher-Gale equilibrium; they also give a t\^atonnement type algorithm for finding such an equilibrium.
+In the rest of the paper, we first modify the auction algorithm for SR-equilibria in Section~\ref{section:SR} and then in Section~\ref{section:BASPLC} we give the approximation algorithm for the NSW problem.
+We will use the modified auction algorithm to find an approximate SR-equilibrium under Gale demand system of {\em capped SPLC} utilities, the common generalization of the utilities appearing in~\cite{anari2018nash} and~\cite{garg2018approximating}.
+In order to apply the auction algorithm, we show that the Gale demand system of {\em capped SPLC} utilities satisfy the WGS property and show how to implement \pFindNewPrices{} in this case.